Skip to content

-How to determine if your CPU will support Windows 7 "XP Mode"
+How to Determine if Your CPU Supports Windows 7 “XP Mode”

-This brief tutorial will show you how to quickly figure out if your current CPU will support Windows 7’s new “Windows XP Mode” feature.
+This brief tutorial will show you how to quickly figure out if your current CPU supports Windows 7’s “Windows XP Mode” feature.

 1. First up, head over to the SecurAble page and download a copy of SecurAble.
 SecurAble is a stand-alone program, so there’s no need to install anything – once the download has completed, just run it.
 Note: SecurAble supports both Intel and AMD CPUs.